cpeaustriajc/cpeaustriajc.dev/src/pages/posts/dsa-notes.md

 preferred programming language, do it as an exercise to assess how much you know about your programming language!

+## Introduction to Algorithms

+Algorithms are the building blocks of a program, they are a set of rules that need to be followed by a program in calculations or other problem-solving operations.

+Algorithms can also be defined as a procedure for solving a mathematical problem in a finite numbers of steps frequently by recursive operations.

+## The Different Types of Algorithms

+There are several type of algorithms that are available.
+Some important algorithms are:

+1. [Brute Force Algorithms](#brute-force-algorithms): Solve a problem through exhaustion.

+### Brute Force Algorithms

 ## Introduction to Data Structures

 Before we talk about data structures, we need to know about data first; we need to know what it is,